akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 ![Open Project](images/idea-open-project.png)

 Fill out the settings according to the above and press `OK` to import the project.
-If IntelliJ will warn about missing Scala SDK, it is only to follow the instructions to add support.
+If IntelliJ will warn about missing Scala SDK, just follow the instructions to add support.

 ## Inspecting the code

 If we open up the file `src/main/scala/com/lightbend/akka/http/sample/QuickstartServer.scala` we can see a lot of lines beginning with //# ....
 These lines are used as directives for this documentation.
 To get rid of these lines from the source code we can utilize the awesome Find/Replace functionality in IntelliJ.
 Select Edit -> Find -> Replace in Path....
-Check the Regex box and add the following regex [//#].* and click on Replace in Find Window....
+Check the Regex box and add the following regex `[//#].*` and click on Replace in Find Window....
 Select to replace all occurrences and voila the lines are gone!

 ## Running the application